-Torsten Brinda1, Ira Diethelm2
+Torsten Brinda, Ira Diethelm

-1University of Duisburg-Essen, Computing Education Research Group, Germany torsten.brinda@uni-due.de
+University of Duisburg-Essen, Computing Education Research Group, Germany torsten.brinda@uni-due.de

-2 University of Oldenburg, Computing Education Research Group, Germany ira.diethelm@uni-oldenburg.de
+University of Oldenburg, Computing Education Research Group, Germany ira.diethelm@uni-oldenburg.de

 The steadily advancing digitalisation of our world requires that the education system adequately prepares everybody for the resulting challenges.
 Different actors in the education system often see the solution either in digital media education [1], or computing education [2].
 This position paper presents an integrated model - the so-called "Dagstuhl triangle", which was developed in collaboration of computer scientists, computing and media education researchers, teachers, and IT business and foundations representatives [3].
 Comprehensively oriented education must take up an application-oriented, a social-cultural and a structural perspective on the phenomena, artefacts, systems and situations of the "digital world" encountered by students.
-The approach values existing views such as user training, media education and computing education and has the intention of integrating these views into a coherent overall concept.
-The teaching of computing competencies and digital media education are essentially complementary fields that can substantially benefit from each other.
+The approach values existing views such as user training, media education and computing competencies and digital media education are essentially complementary fields that can substantially benefit from each other.
 While computer science is concerned with teaching the underlying principles of the "digital world" and enabling learners to actively participate in the digital world, the goal of media education is to make learners competent and reflected users of existing IT systems.